-Despite the benefits associated with exercise, less than 5% of American adults take part in at least 30 minutes of physical activity per day.
-But for those who do exercise and exhibit healthy habits, life insurance companies John Hancock and Health I.Q. are looking to offer discounts and rewards.
-These life insurance fitness and health programs represent an opportunity for insurance companies to market to the 34% of millennials who believe that most people need life insurance but don't have a policy themselves.
-While John Hancock and Health I.Q.'s programs have different features, both provide discounts for taking part in physical activities and tracking workouts with a fitness device.
+Some life insurers are looking to offer discounts and rewards to millennials and others who tend to exhibit healthier habits than the majority of Americans.
+John Hancock and Health I.Q. are among the insurance companies who are offering fitness and health programs to market to the 34% of millennials who believe that life insurance is important but don't have a policy themselves.
+While John Hancock and Health I.Q.'s programs have different features, they both provide discounts for exercising and tracking workouts with a fitness device.

-John Hancock's Vitality Program is the first of its kind in the country, but prospective policyholders can also achieve discounts through Health I.Q., which functions as an insurance broker.
+John Hancock's Vitality program is the first fitness-based program for life insurance in the country, but prospective policyholders can also achieve discounts through Health I.Q., which functions as an insurance broker.
 It remains to be seen whether these fitness programs can lure millennials and whether they will prompt more insurance companies to follow suit with similar programs.
 Despite this, these programs are beneficial as customers can take advantage of discounted life insurance rates.

-John Hancock's Vitality Program: If you have auto insurance, there is a good chance that you've been offered a discount by using an app to track your driving behaviors.
-The idea behind John Hancock's Vitality Program is similar.
-However, this program uses a fitness device, like a Fitbit, to track your physical activity.
-Policyholders who meet certain health-related goals are awarded with Vitality Points.
-Points can be earned by exercising, getting annual health screenings, receiving a flu shot and more.
-The points are accumulated to earn status, which earns its users life insurance discounts of up to 15% of the total cost of a policy and other rewards.
+- John Hancock's Vitality: You may have heard of auto insurers offering a discount for using an app that tracks your driving behavior.
+John Hancock's Vitality is similar, using a fitness device, like a Fitbit, to track your physical activity.
+Policyholders who meet certain health-related goals get points—by exercising, getting health screenings, flu shots and more.
+Accumulating a certain level of points earns users life insurance discounts of up to 15% off the cost of a policy and other rewards.

-Health I.Q.: Health I.Q. is an insurance broker that developed a proprietary health quiz that evaluates how much a person knows about general health.
-The company discovered a relationship between scores on its health quiz and mortality rates and thus entered into partnerships with life insurance companies, like SBLI and Ameritas, to offer discounts.
-Based on your score on the health quiz, Health I.Q. offers a life insurance discount of up to 4%.
-Users who can verify their fitness by submitting data collected by their smartphones can qualify for another discount of up to 4%.
+- Health I.Q.: This insurance broker uses a proprietary health quiz to evaluate your general health knowledge.
+The company discovered a relationship between its health quiz scores and mortality rates and thus entered into partnerships with life insurance companies, like SBLI and Ameritas, to offer discounts.
+Based on your scores, Health I.Q. offers a life insurance discount of up to 4%.
+Users who verify their fitness through an app can qualify for another discount of up to 4%.
 Additional savings of up to 25% can be earned from special credits that are awarded to you based on your lifestyle.

 The programs have attracted criticism from industry experts who are concerned about data privacy.
 The fear is that companies will use these programs as a way to deny insurance coverage to people who fail to stay active.
 John Hancock mitigates data privacy concerns by allowing policyholders to choose which data to submit and opting to not sell consumer data.
 However, John Hancock shares the data with entities that help administer the program, meaning that a data breach could impact policyholders who submit data for discounts.
 Health I.Q. seems largely unaffected by the concerns, as they haven't stopped the company from receiving more than $81 million in funding.

-Your life insurance cost will be heavily impacted by your body weight, but other fitness factors will also play a role.
-When you submit an application for life insurance, it's likely that the insurance company will request that you undergo a medical exam.
-The exam may involve a physical, a urine test and even a blood test.
+Your life insurance premiums are partially determined by body weight, but other fitness factors also play a role.
+When you submit an application for life insurance, the insurance company may request that you undergo a medical exam.
+The exam may involve a physical, a urine test and a blood test.
 The information gathered from these exams will help gauge your risk to the insurer, which is how your life insurance company determines your rate.